lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 This section provides examples for the different fragment reliability modes specified in this document.

-{{Fig-Example-Unreliable}} illustrates the transmission in No-ACK mode of an IPv6 packet that needs 11 fragments.
+{{Fig-Example-Unreliable}} illustrates the transmission in No-ACK mode of a SCHC Packet that needs 11 SCHC Fragments.
 FCN is 1 bit wide.

 ~~~~
         Sender               Receiver